Camgamez/OOP-Project/pros-y-contras.md

 pros|contras
 ---|---
-Its a very real project with solutions for real problems.|We depend of several third parties to even start developing.
+Its a very real project with solutions for real problems|we depend of several third parties to even start developing.
+We are contributing to the UN library's system for the benefit of all its workers and users|We predent to work a very big data base.

 ### Laundry App